So, you've got yourself a flashy, custom made online shop for your business and now it's time to start keeping your products updated.

 If a toolbar dissapears, don't worry, you will find icons that re-open them up in the top, right corner of the program window.

 Before you optimise your images, it's good practise to make sure you are starting out with the best possible pictures of your product to begin with.
-We suggest you read an article or two about how to take great photos or even consider hiring a professional photographer to make your product look amazing through beautiful imagery.
+We suggest you read an article or two about how to take great photos or even consider hiring a professional photographer to make your images look amazing..

 Some tips to help ensure your photos will look great on your website: